andrewferlitsch/Gap/docs/specs/vision_spec.md

 If the configuration setting `nostore` is specified, then the image data and corresponding metadata are not stored in the HDF5 file.

+If the configuration setting `raw` is specirfied, then the raw pixel image data is stored in the HDF5 file.

 **Exceptions**

 A `TypeError` is raised if the type of the parameter is not the expected type.